MarcusNebel/My-NAS/README.md

 sudo mysql -u root -p
 ```

-Create the database and table:
+Create the database, table and the 'root@localhost' password:
 ```sql
 CREATE DATABASE `nas-website`;
 USE `nas-website`;